Dacadoo: History and background

 According to their statement, many of the company's initiatives aim to focus on active health promotion (prevention) and healthier lifestyle to tackle the problems before they become chronic – in this instance referencing a report on global life sciences published by Greg Reh in 2020 which recognizes that changing behavioral patterns represented the single biggest opportunity to improve an individual's health outcome.

 The company's business model is based on the premise that the combination of smartphone technology, social networking, motivation techniques from the gaming industry (gamification), Artificial Intelligence (AI), big data analytics and a reward system, have the power to facilitate lifestyle behavior change in individuals.
 As a result, the company trademarked the dacadoo Health Score Platform based on these principles.
 The company has since launch issued a disclaimer that the so-called dacadoo Health Score is not a medical diagnostic tool but a lifestyle product and therefore does not substitute the diagnosis of a medical professional.

-Peter Ohnemus, when founding dacadoo back in 2010, thought that "Relevant, Easy & Fun" (the REF factor) was missing in what he called the "Something for Something" economy.